DietkeSt/liric/README.md

 14. Go back to the Deploy tab.
 15. Click "Deploy Branch."
 16. Wait for the completion of the deployment.
 17. Click "Open app" to launch the "liric" application inside a web page on Heroku.

 ---

+## Credits

+- [Colorama](https://pypi.org/project/colorama/): was used for the color formatting.
+- [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/): was used to create the terminal menus.
+- [Heroku](https://dashboard.heroku.com/): is used to host the game.
+- [W3Schools](https://www.w3schools.com/): where I found info for several methods, like strip, format, isdigit, and modules, like re.
+- [Datacamp](https://www.datacamp.com/tutorial/python-time-sleep): that provided an in-depth guide on the time.sleep functionality.
+- [Stackoverflow](https://stackoverflow.com/questions/4099422/printing-slowly-simulate-typing): for the idea for the slow_print function.
+- [Patrick Loeber](https://www.youtube.com/watch?v=FptVpIPhdpM&ab_channel=PatrickLoeber) and [Python Maraton](https://www.youtube.com/watch?v=e8WkGT0CP70): Provided guidance on progress loading bar.

+---

+## Acknowledgements

+- I am very grateful for the help and support my mentor **[Iuliia Konovalova](https://github.com/IuliiaKonovalova/)** provided.
+- Also, a huge shoutout to my husband, **Kim Steindel**, who worked with me on the creative part of creating the lyric template texts.